comparisonwise-livetutoringtoolspricing

 Feature coverage side-by-side

 Features below are listed based on each product's publicly stated capabilities.
-A row showing "Not confirmed from public documentation" means we could not verify the feature from the sources cited — it may well exist on request, at a higher tier, or on a page we did not reach.
+A row showing "Not independently verified from public sources" means we could not verify the feature from the sources cited — it may well exist on request, at a higher tier, or on a page we did not reach.

 Rows in the Classentra column marked "Planned" are on our roadmap but are not committed to a delivery date and may change.
 For the current live feature set, see our pricing page.